makocp/ecom_framework/README.md

 ### Fix "onAnimatedValue no Listener registered" warning with navigation
 Set an initial Route, [see answer.](https://github.com/react-navigation/react-navigation/issues/7839#issuecomment-689514906)

+### Enable auto opening keyboard
+You need to disable the hardware keyboard in the simulator by pressing `CMD + K`

 ## Setup CI/CD Workflow on GCloud for Backend
 - [Tutorial: CI/CD for Node.js Application using Google Cloud](https://psspavan96.medium.com/ci-cd-for-node-js-application-using-google-cloud-part-1-5f7466df913d)